 When Buy Now, Pay Later (BNPL) solutions started making waves a few years ago, retailers wondered if a new trend was about to appear.
-Nowadays, they’ve got their answer, with BNPL being a veritable phenomenon and a must-have element for any forward-looking retail operation.
-So let’s dive deep into what exactly powers BNPL’s rise to stardom – and why merchants are right to take notice of it.
+Nowadays, they’ve got their answer, as it is a true payments phenomenon.
+So let’s dive deep into what exactly powers its rise to stardom – and why merchants are right to take notice of it.

 What is BNPL?

-BNPL services are exactly what the name promises – services that allow shoppers to buy something, most often online, only to pay for them later on either in full or in installments, with no interest for short-term financing.
+BNPL allows shoppers to buy something, most often online, only to pay for them later on, either in full or in installments, with no interest for short-term financing.
 The important difference when compared to the traditional layaway plans used in retail, however, is that the order is dispatched in a business-as-usual manner, right after being placed, not after the entire price is paid.

-All in all, those fees seem like a small price to pay (pun unintended) to take advantage of the increasing popularity of BNPL.
-Currently, BNPL is the fastest-growing way to pay in the developed world, vastly overtaking the growth rate of traditional bank transfers and of digital wallets the likes of Apple Pay, Google Pay and Samsung Pay.
-Most-known BNPL players are Klarna, Clearpay (named Afterpay in AUS and NZ), Affirm, LayBuy and Quadpay, but giants like PayPal, Citibank, American Express and Visa have recently been responding to the fintech challengers with BNPL options of their own.
-The BNPL space is about to become even more competitive.
+All in all, those fees seem like a small price to pay (pun unintended) to take advantage of its increasing popularity.
+Currently, it is the fastest-growing way to pay in the developed world, vastly overtaking the growth rate of traditional bank transfers and of digital wallets the likes of Apple Pay, Google Pay and Samsung Pay.
+Most-known players on this market are Klarna, Clearpay (named Afterpay in AUS and NZ), Affirm, LayBuy and Quadpay, but giants like PayPal, Citibank, American Express and Visa have recently been responding to the fintech challengers with similar options of their own.
+This space is about to become even more competitive.

-Now that we’ve got the basics of Buy Now, Pay Later covered, it’s time to get acquainted with the details – lots of perks for both customers and retailers await.
+Now that we’ve got the basics covered, it’s time to get acquainted with the details – lots of perks for both customers and retailers await.

 Buy Now, Pay Later might be skyrocketing, but it’s important to understand the underlying trends and behavior powering that rise – why do consumers love it so much?

-The use of BNPL is highest among the younger demographics, namely Millennials, with 54% of them using the payment method, and Generation Z, with 50%.
-Of course, the trend can be correlated with these generations’ digital nativity, but older generations are gradually embracing it as well, so there are definitely other factors driving people towards BNPL.
+The use of this payment method is highest among the younger demographics, namely Millennials, with 54% of them using it, and Generation Z, with 50%.
+Of course, the trend can be correlated with these generations’ digital nativity, but older generations are gradually embracing it as well, so there are definitely other factors driving people towards it.